jameslnewell/xhr-mock/README.md

 [![Build Status](https://travis-ci.org/jameslnewell/xhr-mock.svg?branch=master)](https://travis-ci.org/jameslnewell/xhr-mock)
 [![npm](https://img.shields.io/npm/dm/localeval.svg)]()

-Utility for mocking XMLHttpRequests in the browser.
+Utility for mocking XMLHttpRequest in the browser or in NodeJS.

 Useful for unit testing and doesn't require you to inject a mocked object into your code.